VolkerK/jquery.mobile.extensiblelist/README.md

 ======================================
 What is it
 ----------
-A jQuery Mobile Plug-in that applies the listview Plug-in and splits up the list into handy chunks.
+A lightweight jQuery Mobile Plug-in that applies the listview Plug-in and splits up the list into handy chunks.
 It automatically adds a "more ..." button to load more chunks.

 How to use